petered/petered.github.io/code.md

 [https://github.com/petered/plato](https://github.com/petered/plato)

 # Public-Release
-A small utility for exporting a script, along with all its dependencies, into a new GitHub repository [https://github.com/petered/public-release](https://github.com/petered/public-release)
+A small utility for exporting a script, along with all its dependencies, into a new GitHub repository.
+[https://github.com/petered/public-release](https://github.com/petered/public-release)

 # Spiking MLP